 Step-by-Step Troubleshooting Guide

-When you encounter Microsoft Word grayed out options, it can be frustrating, especially if you’re in the middle of an important task.
-Fortunately, there are ways to resolve this issue!
-Below, we provide a step-by-step guide to help you troubleshoot and fix the grayed-out options in Microsoft Word.
+When you run into Microsoft Word grayed out options, it’s super annoying—especially if you’re working on something important.
+Good news: you can almost always resolve this issue!
+Below is a simple guide to help you troubleshoot and quickly fix those grayed-out features in Microsoft Word.

 1. Checking Document Protection Settings